 - Rice.
 Long-grain white rice; not Jasmine rice or short-grain sushi rice.

-- Chicken Broth.
-Low-sodium chicken broth or stock, since we're adding Cajun seasoning that already contains salt.
+- Broth.
+Low-sodium vegetable or chicken broth, since we're adding Cajun seasoning that already contains salt.
+Strict vegans and vegetarians, use vegetable stock.

 How to Make Vegetarian Jambalaya